|Nutrition Facts (per serving)|

 1 1/2 teaspoons baking soda

 1/2 cup canola oil, or safflower oil

 1 1/2 teaspoons pure vanilla extract

 2/3 cup sweetened flaked coconut

 Make the Cake Batter

 Gather the ingredients.

-Spread topping over the warm cake and broil about 4 inches from heat for 3 minutes, or until topping is browned and bubbly.
+Spread the topping over the cooked warm cake and broil it for about 4 inches from heat for 3 minutes, or until topping is browned and bubbly.

 Serve and enjoy!

 Do not use glass bakeware when broiling or when a recipe calls to add liquid to a hot pan, as glass may explode.
 Even if it states oven-safe or heat-resistant, tempered glass products can, and do, break occasionally.